 THE ROLE OF OILS IN ANTI-AGING

-Studies have shown that the application of oils on the skin plays an important role in preventative anti-aging, as they create a protective layer on the skin that keeps moisture from escaping, which helps to maintain hydration levels and is a preventative measure against wrinkles.
-There is also research that links the anti-oxidants in these oils to protect against environmental damage from the likes of pollution and the sun’s UV rays.
+Studies have shown that the application of oils on the skin plays an important role in preventative anti-aging, as they create a protective layer on the skin that keeps moisture from escaping.
+Not only does that help to maintain hydration levels, but it’s also a preventative measure against wrinkles.
+There is also research that links the antioxidants in these oils to an ability to protect against environmental damage, such as that from pollution and the sun’s UV rays.

 OILS VS MOISTURIZERS

 Ah, the age-old debate of oils versus moisturizers.
 Not many people realize that these skincare items accomplish very different things, though.
 At least in terms of combatting aging.